Installing NLTK Data¶

 The downloader will search for an existing

 nltk_data directory to install NLTK data.
 If one does not exist it will attempt to create one in a central location (when using an administrator account) or otherwise in the user’s filespace.
 If necessary, run the download command from an administrator account, or using sudo.
-The default system location on Windows is
+The recommended system location is

 -d flag to specify a different location (but if you do this, be sure to set the